I recently did some articles about vegetables, specifically about Broccoli and Okra and the surprising pros and cons of these “health” vegetables.

 Celery – great for blood pressure and circulation and has almost no calories.

 Mushrooms have many medicinal benefits.
-White button mushrooms are one of the best for improving hormones by helping with prostate and breast cancer.
+White button mushrooms are one of the best for improving hormones.
 Reishi mushrooms are also very good for your immune system.
 Shitake helps fight tumors.